beached/daw_json_link/readme.md

 std::string my_json_data = to_json_array( arry );
 ```
 # Error Handling
+## Per parsing call.
+With error checking enabled globally, you can now designate a parsing call as trusted by calling the _trusted variant.  `from_json_trusted`, `from_json_array_trusted`, and `json_array_iterator_trusted`.
+These paths are unchecked beyond missing non-nullable members.
+The performance difference is from around 5%-15% in my testing.
+## Global
 There are two possible ways of handling errors.
 The first, `abort( );` on an error in data.
 Or the, second, throw a `daw::json::json_exception`.  json_exception has a member function `std::string_view reason( ) const`.
 You can control which method is used by defining `DAW_JSON_DONT_USE_EXCEPTIONS` to make code noexcept.
 In addition, you can control if the checks are only done in only debug mode `DAW_JSON_CHECK_DEBUG_ONLY`.
 # Deserializing/Parsing
 This can be accomplished by writing a function called describe_json_class with a single arugment that is your type.
 The library is only concerned with it's return value.
 For example: